Guns for Antigua: Background

 In 1983, Maurice Sarfati, a Lebanese-born Israeli, started a melon farm in Antigua on the approval of Vere Bird Jr, with whom he cultivated a friendship.
 The financing and land for the melon farm was provided by co-conspirator Bruce Rappaport.
 Between October 1984 and 1987, Sarfati was appointed to a number of governmental positions, including managing director of the State-owned airline.
 The melon farm expanded thanks to a series of promissory notes issued by the Antiguan government, totalling US$4 million.
 Sarfati set up a credit arrangement at the melon farm which allowed certain VIPs to withdraw US$1,000 in cash.
 Sarfati's secretary was directed to transfer payments of US$5,000 at a time to Vere Bird Jr and his wife.
-By 1988 the melon farm was US$7 m in debt.
+By 1988 the melon farm was US$7 million in debt.

 In September 1988, Sarfati, along with Yair Klein (a retired IDF Colonel with links to Gacha) and Bruce Rappaport, presented a proposal to the Antiguan government (on behalf of Klein's security company Spearhead Ltd.) for a mercenary training camp designed to train ‘corporate security experts, ranging from the executive level to the operational level, and bring them to the highest professional capacity in order to confront and defuse any possible threat’ which was to be run by Klein.
 There was also to be a specialty shop where, at the end of the course, those trained at the camp could purchase arms and ammunition.